maxf/minitel/server/README.md

 ## Running the server:

-You should install the [Minitel font](https://www.dafont.com/minitel.font) first, then as usual:
+You should install the [Minitel font](https://www.dafont.com/minitel.font) first, then:

-- `python -m venv venv`
-- `source venv/bin/activate`
+- `poetry install`
-- `pip install -r requirements.txt`
 - `flask --app server run --debug`